 The story is jolly and fun and slips along to a satisfying conclusion, and I’m sure many children will enjoy it.
 However, it misses the mark on a few issues.
 Moose, the organised, smart brother gets a job in Mr Brown’s studio, whereas Monty, who is SEND, ends up as a model.
 I can’t help but feel this is reductive and enforces the negative beautiful-but-not-bright stereotype.
 I also didn’t like Moose apologising for being a ‘crybaby’.
 This sends out the negative message that you shouldn’t show your emotions.

 There were touches I did like, such as a nod to Hopper’s Nighthawks painting and some of the famous locations.
-Usher’s artwork pops with detail and pleasing colours.
+Sam Usher’s artwork pops with detail and pleasing colours.
 This is frustrating because I feel the publisher missed a huge opportunity.
-In a book about design, the artwork could have played a much bigger role in the narrative.
+In a book about design, the artwork could have played a much more significant role in the narrative.

 Yes, teach children about design, fashion, and the creative process.
 These are areas that children might be interested in, but do it in a way that informs and inspires.
 It just feels like a lesson in consumerism and self-promotion.
 It makes me wonder whether it was an honest attempt to inspire children through story or to create another product line for the Paul Smith brand.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.